 Formal submissions must be completed by 5:00 p.m. on the date of the submission deadline.
 See the submission checklist for the list of required components.

 The Graduate School does not offer binding and shipping for personal D/T copies.
 This includes any manuscript you wish to have bound into book format for yourself, your friends and family, your adviser, or your department.
-Only formal submission copies will be accepted for binding through our office.

 As a courtesy to our students, we have assembled a brief PDF (Personal Copies: Using Library Bindings as a Guide) that provides suggestions for binderies to contact, and options to request if you want your personal copies to look like the printed dissertations in the library.